Archbasilica of Saint John Lateran: Name

+History

 Lateran Palace

 The archbasilica stands over the remains of the Castra Nova equitum singularium, the "New Fort of the Roman imperial cavalry bodyguards".
 The fort was established by Septimius Severus in AD 193.
 Following the victory of Emperor Constantine the Great over Maxentius (for whom the Equites singulares augusti, the emperor's mounted bodyguards had fought) at the Battle of the Milvian Bridge, the guard was abolished and the fort demolished.
 Substantial remains of the fort lie directly beneath the nave.

 The remainder of the site was occupied during the early Roman Empire by the palace of the gens Laterani.
 Sextius Lateranus was the first plebeian to attain the rank of consul, and the Laterani served as administrators for several emperors.
 One of the Laterani, Consul-designate Plautius Lateranus, became famous for being accused by Nero of conspiracy against the Emperor.
 The accusation resulted in the confiscation and redistribution of his properties.

-The Lateran Palace fell into the hands of the Emperor when Constantine I married his second wife Fausta, sister of Maxentius.
-Known by that time as the Domus Faustae or "House of Fausta", the Lateran Palace was eventually given to the Bishop of Rome by Constantine I. The actual date of the donation is unknown, but scholars speculate that it was during the pontificate of Pope Miltiades, in time to host a synod of bishops in 313 that was convened to challenge the Donatist schism, declaring Donatism to be heresy.
+The Lateran Palace fell into the hands of the Emperor when Constantine the Great married his second wife Fausta, sister of Maxentius.
+Known by that time as the Domus Faustae or "House of Fausta", the Lateran Palace was eventually given to the Bishop of Rome by Constantine the Great during the pontificate of Pope Miltiades, in time to host a synod of bishops in 313 that was convened to challenge the Donatist schism, declaring Donatism to be heresy.
 The palace basilica was converted and extended, becoming the residence of Pope Sylvester I, eventually becoming the Cathedral of Rome, the seat of the Popes as the Bishops of Rome.

 Early Church

 Pope Sylvester I presided over the official dedication of the archbasilica and the adjacent Lateran Palace in 324, changing the name from Domus Fausta to Domus Dei ("House of God"), with a dedication to Christ the Savior (Christo Salvatori).
 When a cathedra became a symbol of episcopal authority, the papal cathedra was placed in its interior, rendering it the cathedral of the Pope as Bishop of Rome.
 When Gregory the Great sent the Gregorian mission to England under Augustine of Canterbury, some original churches in Canterbury took the Roman plan as a model, dedicating a church both to Christ as well as one to Saint Paul, outside the walls of the city.
-The church name "Christ Church", so common for churches around the world today in Anglophone Anglican contexts, originally came from this Roman church, central to pre-medieval Christian identity.
+The church name "Christ Church", so common for churches around the world today in Anglophone Anglican contexts, originally came from Canterbury's Cathedral of Christ, which was named after St. John Lateran's original name.

+The anniversary of the dedication of the church has been observed as a feast since the 12th century, with 9 November as the feast.